microsoft/api-guidelines/graph/GuidelinesGraph.md

 ## Recommended API design patterns

-The guidelines in previous sections are intentionally brief and provide a jump start for Microsoft Graph API developers.
-More detailed design guidance about REST APIs is published at the [Microsoft REST API Guidelines](Guidelines-deprecated.md).
-Microsoft Graph-specific patterns are outlined in the following table.
+The guidelines in previous sections provide a brief overview and a quick start for Microsoft Graph API developers.
+For a more detailed dive into a specific topic, you can explore [additional articles](./articles/) or learn more about modeling patterns with the Microsoft Graph patterns listed in the following table.

 | Pattern                                          | Description                                                                |
 |--------------------------------------------------|----------------------------------------------------------------------------|